 How to Use Aloe Vera to Reduce Wrinkles

-Click here to see a photo-tour showing step by step pictures of how to easily fillet Aloe and remove the gel.
+Here’s how to easily fillet Aloe and remove the gel:

 If you can’t find the fresh Aloe leaf, look for 100% organic Aloe Vera Juice and add 1-2 teaspoons to your smoothie.

 Do not use any normal store-bought Aloe Vera gel because they’re filled with chemicals and non-edible nasties.

 Here’s how to use it in your skincare routine:

 1. Take a small amount of freshly harvested or high-quality organic Aloe gel and massage it into your skin in a circular motion for 2-3 minutes.

 I recommend you do this before sleep to help release toxins, tone, and firm facial skin texture and infuse it with nourishing and healing properties.